Cinnamon rolls muffin pan baked into soft, tall, individual rolls with classic cinnamon filling and a tender brioche-style dough.

 Assembly and Baking

-- Then roll the dough tightly into a long log lengthwise.
+- Roll tightly into a long log.

 Cream Cheese Icing